xieyuheng/cell-complex/docs/a-substitution-model-for-class-definition.md

 My construction of cell-complex, does not require such program exist, because one have to provide the `spherical_evidence` by hand (i.e. not generate by a computer program).

+And this does not make the construction invalid.